FunWithEmail/funwithemail.github.com/_posts/2014-10-21-MarginsandFloatsInOutlook.md

 ---
-title: Lorem Ipsum Dolor Sit Amet
+title: Margins and Float in Outlook
 layout: default
 categories: Outlook
-tag: Outlook
+tags:
+-Outlook
 ---

 ##Margins and Float in Outlook: